smith981/smith981.github.com/_posts/2013-06-10-why-im-deleting-my-google-account.md

 * I already scheduled my Facebook account for permanent deletion (I always hated it anyway).

 * I haven't used any Microsoft online services since college.
-I enjoy the occasional X-Box 360 game but, in light of the [creepy always-watching / always-listening design of the new X-Box One](http://www.policymic.com/articles/44687/xbox-1-4-reasons-gamers-are-seriously-concerned), I will not be sending buying any more of their junk.
+I enjoy the occasional X-Box 360 game but, in light of the [creepy always-watching / always-listening design of the new X-Box One](http://www.policymic.com/articles/44687/xbox-1-4-reasons-gamers-are-seriously-concerned), I will not be buying any more of their junk.

 * I haven't used AOL since high school.